 Korea is one of the few countries in the world that differentiates Korean citizens and foreigners with regard to the legality of gambling.
 Koreans have the opportunity, within Seoul and in many major cities, to gamble via lotteries, ToTo, horse racing, powerboat racing, and cycle racing only.
-However, casino gambling is legally prohibited for them in all but one casino: the Kangwon Land Casino, opened in 2000, and where Expatriates and natives of Korea are both allowed to gamble.
+However, casino gambling is legally prohibited for them in all but one venue: the Kangwon Land Casino, opened in 2000.
+This is where expatriates and natives of Korea are both allowed to gamble.
 As this casino is open to both locals and foreign customers, it is unsurprising that Kangwon Land Casino posts the biggest revenue of any casino in Korea.
 In 2016, Kangwon Land entered the Forbes 2000 list of the world’s biggest public companies.

 In the coming years, however, large super-casinos are due to open for business.